mcp-server

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide readOnlyHint, idempotentHint, and destructiveHint.
-Description adds 'current rates' and optional filters, but no additional behavioral traits beyond what annotations convey.
+Annotations already declare readOnlyHint, idempotentHint, and destructiveHint, so the description's behavioral contribution is minimal.
+It adds no new behavioral traits beyond what annotations provide.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.